donkirkby/chess-kit/raw_rules/rules.md

     card: back, 10, 6
     card: n, 10.5, 2.5

-Finally, Black has three cards and four checkers off the board, so **draws** one card.
+Finally, Black has three cards and four checkers in front of them, so **draws** one card.

 #### Multiple Checkers
 Chess pieces may never have more than one checker under them.
 When you capture or add a checker, it may have to combine with a checker that was already there:

 * Checkers of opposite colours cancel out.
 Return both to their owners.
 * Checkers of the same colour repel each other.
-Keep one under the piece and return the other to its owner.
+Return one to its owner, and keep one under the piece.

 You may play a card to add a checker to a piece that already has your checker under it, but you immediately get the checker back.
 That can be a way to cycle